solidusio/solidus/guides/source/developers/api/overview.html.md

 ### Authentication

-Any user with a `Spree::Role` of `admin` has an API key generated for them when their account is created.You can get the key value from the user table's `spree_api_key` column.
+Any user with a `Spree::Role` of `admin` has an API key generated for them when their account is created.
+You can get the key value from the user table's `spree_api_key` column.

 For example, if you use the `Spree::User` model provided by the